nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

     Commonly used channels:

-    - In absence of other channels, conda [searches the `defaults` repository](https://docs.anaconda.com/anaconda/user-guide/tasks/using-repositories/) which consists of ten official repositories
+    - In the absence of other channels, conda [searches the `defaults` repository](https://docs.anaconda.com/anaconda/user-guide/tasks/using-repositories/)
-    - `conda-forge` and `bioconda` are channels that contain community contributed software
+    - `conda-forge` and `bioconda` are channels that contain community-contributed software
     - `Bioconda` specializes in bioinformatics software (*supports only 64-bit Linux and Mac OS*)
         - [package list](https://anaconda.org/bioconda/repo)
     - `conda-forge` contains many dependency packages
         - [package list](https://anaconda.org/conda-forge/repo)
     - You can even install R packages with conda!

-We will update the channel list order and add `bioconda` since we are using bioinformatic tools today. **The order of the channels matters!**
+We will update the channel list order and add `bioconda` since we are using bioinformatics tools today. **The order of the channels matters!**

 First, add the `defaults` channel: